Religion in Sudan: Irreligion

 The true number of atheists or agnostics in Sudan is unknown, due to fear and prejudice suffered by non-Muslims.
 Prior to July 2020, when Sudan's law against apostasy was repealed, atheists faced the death penalty if they were born to a Muslim father, or had accepted Islam at some point and then renounced it.

 Hinduism

 According to ARDA, Sudan had 864 Hindus in the year 2020.

+Statistics

+Censuses

+According to the 1993 census, North Sudan was 96.4% Muslim, up from an estimated 90.9% in 1956.
+The 1993 census only collected data on religious affiliation in Northern Sudan because of the civil war in what would become South Sudan.
+The 1956 census did not collect data on religious affiliation; however, estimates have been made using ethnic identity as a proxy for religious identity.
+Some groups, such as the Arabs and Nubians, are predominantly Muslim while some like the Nuba include Christians or adherent to traditional religions.
+A more recent census in 2008 also refrained from collecting information on the population's religious affiliation.